LogDS/LogDS.github.io/_pages/projects.md

      * Evolutionary Microservice Architectures for/with Data Science
      * Zero Model-Fitting (no Neural-Network, no Bayesian Model, no Markov Logic Network) AI

+My personal website provides a [full list](https://jackbergus.github.io/projects/#projects-as-a-student) of older projects I was involved in as a student.

 <!-- pages/projects.md -->
 <div class="projects">